bradford-halter/Calculator/README.md

 # Calculator
-Assignment meant to calculate an input string
+Assignment meant to calculate an input string.
+Start by running main